FreezeFish/MicrobeDetectionEvaluation/README.md

 discuss possible errors and how to fix it.

 ##Files:
-install.sh: download and install kraken, readscan and cs-score. run.sh: download test data, start computational pipelines to benchmark three methods.
+install.sh: download and install kraken, readscan and cs-score. <br>
+run.sh: download test data, start computational pipelines to benchmark three methods.

 ##Contact